vashshawn/jsmc/README.md

 There's usually a copy of recent (vanilla) code running on `fknsrs.biz:25565` if you just want to kick the tires without installing anything.

+whiskers75/Miney code will be hosted as soon as someone can find a host.

 Features
 --------